northox/2sshfp/README.md

 as the sshfp tool seems to be dead.

 ## Features
-Supports rsa, dsa, **ecdsa and ed25519** ciphers and sha1/sha256 hash algorithms.
+- Supports rsa, dsa, **ecdsa and ed25519** ciphers and sha1/sha256 hash algorithms.
+- Tested on OpenBSD, FreeBSD and Linux

 ## Requirements
 openssl, sed, tr and awk shell commands - basic stuff